• Skip to main content

 • Restaurant Style Refried Beans from a Can

+• Quick to Prepare.
 If you’re super short on time but just gotta have those creamy refried beans (like they serve at Mexican restaurants), you’ll want to reach for a can of refried beans.
+These cheater restaurant style refried beans from a can are quick and delicious.
 Then you’ll want to add the following ingredients to punch up the flavor and achieve that rich, creamy consistency.

 Ingredients